 - In either a saucepan or in the microwave, warm the milk.
 Just slightly warmer than lukewarm.

 - Pour the warmed milk into a large mixing bowl of a stand-mixer.
-Add the lukewarm water, yeast and honey and stir with a spoon or whisk.
+Add the lukewarm water, yeast and sugar or honey and stir with a spoon or whisk.
 Let sit for 3 or 4 minutes.
 Then add the eggs and olive oil and stir.

 - Add the flour and salt, mix using the beater attachment.
 Scrape the bottom and sides of the bowl occasionally with a rubber spatula or rubber table scraper.
 Beat on medium to high speed for 4 to 5 minutes.